 - EEM continues to underperform.
-However, QE4 will likely bleed into EEM if a performance chase begins for year-end positioning.
+However, as noted last week, QE4 will likely bleed into EEM if a performance chase begins for year-end positioning.

-- The current spurt higher also remains solidly confined to the overall downtrend.
+- The current spurt higher is trying to break above the long-term downtrend, but EEM is back to extremely overbought.
+So be patient on adding a position until we confirm the breakout is sustainable.

-- The sell signal is reversing, but has failed to reverse.
-EEM so far.
-With EEM back to extreme overbought we are not convinced this rally will hold.
+- The sell signal reversed to a buy last week, so with the breakout, there is potential for EEM.
+However, be patient to confirm the breakout is valid.

 - As noted previously we closed out of out trading position to the long-short portfolio due to lack of performance.

 - Short-Term Positioning: Bearish

 - Last Week: No position

-- o This Week: No position
+- This Week: No position

 - Stop-loss violated at \$41

 - Long-Term Positioning: Neutral